Aryan-Jhaveri/mcp-foodguidecanada/IMPLEMENTATIONS.md

 - Also Consider references for tables and academic sources to be cited

 - Consider adding math support for equations for EER https://www.canada.ca/en/health-canada/services/food-nutrition/healthy-eating/dietary-reference-intakes/tables/equations-estimate-energy-requirement.html

+[] Remove nutritional information tag for recipes

+[] Make windows version of setup and installation

+[] Maybe create a tool to create .ics files (need to see how different LLM clients display artifacts)